 Are there any over 70 driving licence restrictions and limitations?

 If you’re over 70 and want to keep on driving, you have to renew your licence.
 You also need to renew it every 3 years after that.
 The process is free of charge.

 If you develop a medical condition or disability that could affect your driving, you must inform the DVLA, even if it’s not yet time to renew your licence.
 It is your legal obligation to declare certain medical conditions.
 If you have an accident and you haven’t declared one of the following conditions, your insurance might not cover you.

 Some of the medical conditions you must declare include:

 - Insulin-treated diabetes

 - Conditions that affect your eyesight

 Now you know a little bit more about whether you can drive motorhomes after the age of 70, you should feel much more confident heading out on the road.
-Just because you’ve reached such an age doesn’t mean you have to forgo a motorhome road trip or two before it’s time to hang up your spirit of adventure.
+Just because you’ve reached 70 doesn’t mean you have to forgo a motorhome road trip or two before it’s time to hang up your spirit of adventure.

 Can I renew my over-70s driving licence online?